 - In an earlier meeting of the GST Council, it was decided to exempt those service providers whose annual turnover is less than Rs.
 20 lakhs (Rs.
 10 lakhs in special category states except for J &K).

 - They are exempted from obtaining registration even if they are making inter-State taxable supplies of services.
 As a further measure towards taxpayer facilitation, it has been decided to exempt such suppliers providing services through an e-commerce platform from obtaining compulsory registration.
-As a result, all service providers, whether supplying intra-State, inter-State or through e-commerce operator, will be exempt
+As a result, all service providers, whether supplying intra-State, inter-State or through e-commerce operators, will be exempt

 from obtaining GST registration, provided their aggregate turnover does not exceed Rs.
 20 lakhs (Rs.10 lakhs in special category States except for J & K).